-Negotiation skill training for women-leaders with an expert in international diplomacy
+Negotiation skill training for female leaders with an expert in international diplomacy

-The two-day training course will allow participants to become more effective negotiators and better understand their preferred negotiation style in a highly interactive learning environment.
-Participants will use different techniques to reflect on their strengths and weaknesses in conflict resolution and discover strategic concepts to stay in control during complex negotiations.
-The invited international diplomacy expert Jeremy Dommnich will share a unique seven-phase cycle method designed by the Clingendael Academy.
+During the two-day training course participants updated their negotiation skills and better understood their preferred negotiation style in a highly interactive learning environment.
+Participants used different techniques to reflect on their strengths and weaknesses in conflict resolution and discover strategic concepts to stay in control during complex negotiations.
+The international diplomacy expert Jeremy Dommnich shared a unique seven-phase cycle method designed by the Clingendael Academy.

-As part of the programme, participants will practice the acquired insights and concepts through short exercises and a simulation game based on a realistic case.
-During the game, they will learn to create an opening strategy and negotiate an agreement.
-At the end, participants will be invited to self-assess their handling of different negotiation styles and strategies.
+As part of the programme, participants practiced the acquired insights and concepts through short exercises and a simulation game based on a realistic case.
+During the game, they learned to create an opening strategy and negotiate an agreement.

 About the Clingendael Academy